netgroup-polito/crownlabs-site/content/resources/_index/index.md

 This page collects a set of pointers to external resources related to the CrownLabs project.

-### Useful documentation
-If you are interested in contributing to the project, take a look at [this documentation](./documentation) (still in progress).

 ### Videos

 * [**Introduction to CrownLabs**](https://youtu.be/i7fqga7xQv0): an introductory video that presents the main characteristics of CrownLabs, plus a live demonstration of its main features.
 Available at https://youtu.be/i7fqga7xQv0.